 Bed bugs have several means of travel.
 They can crawl from one area to another or they can cling on to clothing or luggage and be transported that way.
 They are also quite good at moving through cracks and crevices.
 This allows them to infest multiple areas within a building quickly and without people noticing.

 Bed bugs can easily travel between rooms or units in multi-unit dwellings, such as flat and apartment buildings, through shared walls or pipes.
 Their ability to move quickly and inconspicuously makes it challenging to detect and control their spread.
 Bed bugs do not have wings and are unable to fly.
-However, they have found clever ways to travel long distances and infest new areas
+However, they have found clever ways to travel long distances and infest new areas.

 You should take precautions such as regularly inspecting for signs of infestation.
 This helps to prevent the spread of bed bugs.
 Bed bugs can detect human presence through the carbon dioxide we exhale.
 This is what helps them to locate potential hosts to hitch a ride with.